Shed Styles: What are the 11 Most Popular Types of Sheds?

 Snow and rain run off well

-It's easy to install
+Easy to install

 Not suitable for heavy winds

-It is cheap to get this type of shed installed
+It's cheap to get this type of shed installed

 A beginner can build it effortlessly

 Need to ensure adequate drainage